G-t-Hub/LencoSolutions-Light-Module/README.md

+# This branch was to test setting current limits temporarily to be able to limit the vesc via an external input.

 # LencoSolutions light module info
 I started with the original ballance buddy project and added stuff like a brake function and knight rider animation.
 The code was also revised to make it non blocking and fast.